ongaeshi/anything-milkode/README.md

 ### Direct jump

 1. When you search for direct pass `/path/to/dir:15` jump directly to the specified row.
-1. Move the cursor to direct pass on a text file, `milkode:search` or `anytying-milkode` can jump
+1. Move the cursor to direct pass on a text file, `anything-milkode` can jump

 Displayed direct pass to click the line number in the 'milk web' (ex. http://kodeworld.ongaeshi.me/)